Alejogb1/job-board/blog-data/regular-expression-in-json-data-validation.md

 I mean like really several hours.

-Okay so lets say we have a case where you have a nested JSON object and you want to apply regex checks there Well that can be a bit more challenging but the same principle applies Here is a possible solution
+ so lets say we have a case where you have a nested JSON object and you want to apply regex checks there Well that can be a bit more challenging but the same principle applies Here is a possible solution

 ```python
 import json